tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5704.jpeg)<br>
-In the mornings, we'd load up this van to be driven to the docks.
+In the mornings, we'd load up this van to hitch a ride to the docks.
 One thing I noticed is that *everybody* knows *everybody*.
 There wasn't a person we drove by that the driver didn't wave to.
 I've been in communities where everybody's basically acquainted each other, but here you could tell that everyone actually *knows* each other.
 Yet another perk of living on an island - or maybe not?
 <br><br>

 ![](\images\bahamas-album\IMG_5705.jpeg)<br>